-With so many options available for custom branding, it’s all too easy to get confused so here’s a brief guide to help you understand the possibilities.
+Branding Guidelines – with so many options available for custom branding, it’s all too easy to get confused so here’s an overview to help you understand the possibilities.

 One Colour Print

 Often a simple, clean one colour print is all that’s needed to present your brand.
 This can be done as a screen print which works on larger areas or a pad print which is more suitable for fine detail.

 If you need multiple colours printed on products which are not suitable for digital printing we will need to use a series of screens or pad prints to print each colour individually, this is a more costly method.

 Digital printing is the most cost effective way to reproduce several colours and we will always suggest this option when the item is suitable for digital printing.

 Direct to product digital printing involves the transfer of ink directly from the print heads of an inkjet machine to the product and can be used to produce both spot colour and full colour branding on flat or slightly curved surfaces.

 Digital transfers are used for branding fabrics and are printed on transfer paper using a digital printing machine then heat pressed onto the product.

 Sublimation print is used for branding products with a special coating or fabrics suitable for the sublimation process.
 Sublimation ink is actually a dye so there is no ink build-up on the finished print and it looks like part of the product.